Killing Me Softly with His Song: Music video

-The accompanying music video for "Killing Me Softly", directed by Aswad Ayinde and based on Lauryn Hill's ideas, never came out commercially in America.
+The accompanying music video for "Killing Me Softly", directed by Aswad Ayinde and based on Lauryn Hill's ideas, won an MTV Video Music Award for Best R&B Video.
 The video depicts the trio watching a movie in a cinema.
 It also features a cameo of Roberta Flack.

+Impact and legacy

+"Killing Me Softly" was hailed as one of the most essential hip hop songs in history by XXL.
+In autumn 2008, VH1 placed it at No. 25 on their list of the "100 Greatest Hip Hop Songs".
+In 2021, Rolling Stone included it in their revised list of the 500 Greatest Songs of All Time.
+The song experienced a resurgence in popularity on the social networking app TikTok, during the early 2020s.
+Their version has been sampled by French Montana, Baby Keem, and Mariah Carey.
+In October 2023, Billboard ranked "Killing Me Softly" among the "500 Best Pop Songs of All Time".

 Bounty Killer remix

 Fugees recorded a dancehall version with Bounty Killer rapping, and Hill singing a rewritten chorus.
 However, they did not receive permission to release it on The Score.